 This happens because the sensor isn’t sending accurate airflow data, which throws off the fuel delivery.
 Your engine doesn’t respond smoothly, and it feels like it’s struggling to catch up.
 Over time, this makes everyday driving feel rough and unreliable.

 Noticing black smoke coming from your exhaust?
 That’s usually a sign that your engine is burning too much fuel.
-A faulty MAF sensor can send the wrong data, causing the ECU to deliver more fuel than needed.
+A bad or faulty MAF sensor can send the wrong data, causing the ECU to deliver more fuel than needed.

 As a result, this creates a rich air-fuel mix, which leads to unburnt fuel exiting through the exhaust as thick black smoke.
 It’s bad for your engine, your fuel economy, and the environment.